alec-jensen/webserver/README.md

         )
     )

-# To get the Request object, add it as an argument
+# This route shows 2 different things
+# - Add the request parameter with the type Request to get the request object
+# - Add any other parameters to get the URL query parameters, which are
+#   automatically validated and converted to the correct type
 @server.get("/myip")
-async def myip(request: Request):
+async def myip(request: Request, format: str):
+    if format == "plain":
+        return request.client_address[0]

     return f"Your IP is: {request.client_address[0]}"

 # All types of requests are supported